Cosmos X2

 Cosmos X2 is a Shoot em’ Up for Nintendo's DSiWare service.
 Published and developed by American studio Saturnine Games, Cosmos X2 puts players in the titular ship to stop an alien invasion through six long stages.
 The game was developed in 2007 and was finally released on August 30, 2010, in North America for 500 points and September 15, 2011, in Europe for 200 points.

 Story

-Taking place in a nameless alien solar system, the humans of the system have been developing spacecraft capable of traveling the entire solar system with ease.
+Taking place in a nameless alien planetary system, the humans of the system have been developing spacecraft capable of traveling the entire planetary system with ease.
 Two Cosmos class ships are created: the Cosmos X1 and X2.
-As the X1 goes on its maiden voyage through the solar system, it disappears part-way through.
+As the X1 goes on its maiden voyage through the planetary system, it disappears part-way through.
 Ensign Daverdy is assigned to pilot the Cosmos X2, the fighter variant of the Cosmos craft, and discover what happened to the X1.
 Upon reaching the point where Cosmos X1 disappeared, Daverdy comes across an alien invasion fleet that has captured the X1 and are on their way to his home world.